 Every April, The Catholic University of America celebrates student and faculty research at University Research Day (URD).
 This event highlights current research being conducted at the university and serves as a platform to share the accomplishments of our students and faculty with the wider Catholic University community and beyond.
-The School of Engineering is well represented each year, sending faculty and student representatives from each of the academic departments.
+The College of Engineering, Physics, and Computing is well represented each year, sending faculty and student representatives from each of the academic departments.
 Participationand successat this event exemplifies the achievements of our faculty and students, as well as the valuable contributions they continually make in their respective areas of expertise.

 Below, you will find additional information about University Research Day, as well as information pertaining to past events.